 You’ll see on our webform that we have a clear consent statement.
-This statement sets out that only the 1 Service Provider you select will be in contact.
-Your details will not be given out to more than one Provider.
+This statement sets out that only the one Service Provider you select will be in contact.
+Your details will not be given out to more than one Service Provider.

 There’s no obligation to purchase from the Service Provider that we suggest for you Indeed you don’t have to buy from any of them and you may find other Service Providers elsewhere online.

 We don’t work with any Service Providers until we have a legal contract in place.
 This is to ensure that they respect your data and rights by keeping your data secure and confidential, limiting their use of your data (i.e. to providing you with the requested Quotes / Matches), and not sharing your data with anyone else.